 As we age, our palates change, and whether that’s due to physiology or simply preference is akin to the nature versus nurture debate.
 Reality is likely a combination of both.
 Sometimes we call certain tastes “acquired” and research suggests that there is indeed a baseline amount of exposure to a new flavor that must occur before it becomes preferred.
 Developing a palate for the bitter notes of hops in beer or the bitter acidity in black coffee are two prime examples.
 Around the age of 40, Read more

 I’ve read dozens of articles explaining how to make clear ice.
 Some articles will claim that you have to use distilled water to get clear ice, while others claim that it can be tap water as long as you boil it twice.
 In addition to the various water types there are numerous ice molds available, most with corresponding marketing materials showing perfectly crystal clear ice.
-Since the dawn of the cocktail renaissance, enthusiasts have lusted after the beautifully cut, clear cubes adorning their old fashioneds and sazeracs at craft cocktail bars.
+[2018 Update: Many new molds are coming out, so please subscribe to the email list to know how these molds perform.
+I’m really intrigued by the recent Wintersmith’s Kickstarter] Since the dawn of the cocktail renaissance, enthusiasts have lusted after the beautifully cut, clear cubes adorning their old fashioneds and sazeracs at craft cocktail bars.
 Whether you’re new to cocktails or a longtime enthusiast, by the time you finish reading this post you’ll have a better grasp of the how clear ice is made, options for making clear ice at home, as well as one of the best visual illustrations of the process I’ve ever seen.
 The same process used to create clear ice can even be adapted to freeze flowers, mint, and other garnishes inside.